 Legal Options for Louisiana Hurricane Insurance Claims

 Far too often, insurers will act in “bad faith” – refusing to pay the full amount owed or denying a claim entirely.
 If your insurer refuses to cover what they should, it’s essential to contact a Louisiana hurricane damage attorney to discuss your legal options.
 You have the right to receive the financial support outlined in your homeowner’s insurance policy.
-The team of hurricane property damage attorneys at Herman, Herman & Katz can help you recover the insurance proceeds you’re owed.
+The team of hurricane property damage attorneys at Herman, Katz, Gisleson & Cain can help you recover the insurance proceeds you’re owed.

 With a deep understanding of disaster insurance law, our lawyers have helped thousands of Louisiana home and business owners successfully fight their insurers for the money they’re entitled to.
 We also help clients find the right hurricane damage coverage for their building and property.
 Contact us online or call 1-844- 943-7626 for a free consultation.